storybookjs/marko/docs/api/cli-options.md

 ```

 <details>

-<summary><h4>Troubleshooting 6.0 Routing Issues</h4></summary>
+    <summary><h4>Troubleshooting routing issues with Storybook 6.0</h4></summary>

-There is an [open issue (#11958)](https://github.com/storybookjs/storybook/issues/11958) in Storybook 6.0, which causes some built sites to have trouble with routing.
+    If you are building your Storybook and you encounter an issue where you cannot change the route in the sidebar, try building Storybook with the `--no-dll` flag and see if it solves the problem.
+If so, adjust your `build-storybook` script accordingly to include this flag.
+We would like to point out that your build process will run slower than usual when using this flag.

-If, after building your site, you cannot change your route using the sidebar, try building the site with the `--no-dll` as outlined [here](https://github.com/storybookjs/storybook/issues/11958#issuecomment-677726048).
+    If you want, you can take a look at the following <a href="https://github.com/storybookjs/storybook/issues/11958"> issue </a> to get an in depth description of what is currently happening with your built Storybook.

 </details>